Portland Divorce Mediation Lawyers

 Divorce Mediation Leads to a Collaborative Approach

-At times, divorce and other family law matters can be resolved without the expense, time, and stress of lengthy courtroom proceedings.
+At times, divorce and other family law matters in Portland, OR can be resolved without the expense, time, and stress of lengthy courtroom proceedings.
 Involving a professional mediator who encourages productive communication between disputing parties, mediation takes a collaborative approach to a disagreement.
 This allows disputing parties to retain more control over proceedings – and their outcome.
 Rather than lawyers and judges making decisions regarding custody or divorce, the parties themselves can reach mutually acceptable agreements that are in their best interests.

 Benefits of Divorce Mediation in Portland